yevgeniy/nimm-react/README.md

 ### useEffect

-Just like useEffect in React https://reactjs.org/docs/hooks-state.html
+Just like useEffect in React https://reactjs.org/docs/hooks-state.html.
+Keep in mind that destructors will run immidiately before a new effect hook runs.
+By that time the never version of a component has already run and 'rendered'.

 ### useRef